KVSlab/morphMan/docs/source/manipulate_bifurcation.rst

     python manipulate_bifurcation.py --ifile C0005/surface/model.vtp --ofile C0005/surface/rotate_no_notch.vtp --angle -20 --bif True --lower True  --region-of-interest commandline --region-points 43.2 70.5 26.4 84.4 60.6 50.6 --poly-ball-size 250 250 250

-Using both flags haven proven to give an improved surface, and when used for computational fluid dynamics, a more physiological plausible wall shear stress [2]_.
+Using both flags have proven to give an improved surface, and when used for computational fluid dynamics, a more physiological plausible wall shear stress [2]_.

 .. figure:: no_notch.png